agrevster/pocketbase-kotlin/readme.md

                               })

 client.login {
-    token = client.users.authWithPassword("email", "password").token
+    token = client.records.authWithPassword<AuthRecord>("users", "email", "password").token
 }

 //For this example imagine we have two collections.
 One that contains users...
 @Serializable
-data class PersonRecord(val name: String) : User()
+data class PersonRecord(val name: String) : Record()

 //And one that contains their pets
 //Each Pet has a name (text), owner (relation), and each Person has a name (text)
 @Serializable
 data class PetRecord(val owner: String, val name: String) : ExpandRecord<PersonRecord>()
 //This example gets a list of pets, selects the first one and gets its owner

 val records = client.records.getList<PetRecord>("pets_collection", 1, 3,
 //This tells Pocketbase to expand the relation field of owner
                                                 expandRelations = ExpandRelations("owner"))

 //This returns the expanded record with the field name of owner val owner: PersonRecord? = records.items[0].expand?.get("owner")
 ```